omeka/omeka-s-enduser/docs/modules/metadatabrowse.md

 ![An Items search result screen showing that the search is "Publisher is exactly: Thomas Egerton" with two results visible](../modules/modulesfiles/mdbr_public2.png)

 ## Admin configuration
 Global site settings and admin-side settings can be changed from the module's configuration page, under the Modules tab of the left-hand navigation.
-Click the Configure button, with the wrench icon, to the right of the Metadata Browse label.
+Click the "Configure" button, with the wrench icon, to the right of the Metadata Browse label.

-The module has two checkbox configuration options, Global Configuration and Direct Links.
+The module has two checkbox configuration options: Global Configuration and Direct Links.

 ![Metadata Browse configuration settings](../modules/modulesfiles/mdbr_config2.png)